wuyang1002431655/tango_with_django_19/manuscript/chapter12-bootstrap.md

 Once you have the new template, downloaded the [Rango Favicon](https://github.com/leifos/tango_with_django_19/blob/master/code/tango_with_django_project/static/images/favicon.ico) and saved it to `static/images/`.

 If you take a close look at the modified Dashboard HTML source, you'll notice it has a lot of structure in it created by a series of `<div>` tags.
 Essentially the page is broken into two parts - the top navigation bar which is contained by `<nav>` tags, and the main content pane denoted by the `<div class="container-fluid">` tag.
 Within the main content pane, there are two `<div>`s, one for the sidebar and the other for the main content, where we have placed the code for the `sidebar_block` and `body_block`, respectively.

 In this new template, we have assumed that you have completed the chapters on User Authentication and used the Django Regisration Redux Package.
 If not you will need to update the template and remove/modify the references to those links in the navigation bar i.e. in the `<nav>` tags.

 Also of note is that the HTML template makes references to external websites to request the required `css` and `js` files.
 So you will need to be connected to the internet for the style to be loaded when you run the application.

 I> ###Working Offline?
-I>
-I> Rather than including external references to the `css` and `js` files, I> you could download all the associated files and store them in your I> static folder.
-If you do this, simply update the base template to I> reference the static files stored locally.
+I> Rather than including external references to the `css` and `js` files, you could download all the associated files and store them in your static folder.
+If you do this, simply update the base template to reference the static files stored locally.

-##Quick Style Change
+## Quick Style Change
 To give Rango a much needed facelift, we can replace the content of the existing `base.html` with the HTML template code in `base_bootstrap.html`.
 You might want to first comment out the existing code in `base.html` and then copy in the `base_bootstrap.html` code.

 Now reload your application.
-Pretty nice, hey!
+Pretty nice!

 You should notice that your application looks about a hundred times better already.
 Below we have some screen shots of the about page showing the before and after.

 Flip through the different pages.
 Since they all inherit from base, they will all be looking pretty good, but not perfect!
 In the remainder of this chapter, we will go through a number of changes to the templates and use various Bootstrap classes to improve the look and feel of Rango.

 <!--
 ## Page Headers